Tropes A-C | Tropes D-G | Tropes H-N | Tropes O-S | Tropes T-Z

 - Animation Bump: The animation took a noticeable step up.
 Noticeable in Season 6 where Archer and Lana are shown passionately kissing in a sequence that uses a lot of frames.

 - Answer Cut: Played with on a regular basis: often, a character will ask a question, whereupon there will be a cut to another character in an entirely different situation saying something that appears to answer the first character's question.

 - Anticlimax: Season 7 featured a season long mystery surrounding Veronica Deane.
 A secret so important that characters are willing to commit murder to keep it from being revealed.
 It turns out just to be an insurance scam and a sex tape.

 - Kremenski in the pilot seems to be generally all right when not working for the KGB.
-He thinks everyone should be nicer to Pam and even he is shocked by how messed up Archer is.
+He thinks everyone should be nicer to Pam and even he is shocked by how messed up Archer is before being shot dead.